Category Archives: Travelogue

 Both of these scenes are from the restored medieval town of Lussan in southern France.
 Above: I was fascinated with the door grillwork.
 These magnificent doorways were very old and imposing.
 Below: La Petite Auberge de Lussan is a small … Continue reading

-Posted in Classes, Studio Snapshots, Travelogue | Comments Off on Visiting Lussan via watercolor
+Posted in Classes, Painting, Studio Snapshots, Travelogue | Comments Off on Visiting Lussan via watercolor

 The class visits Italy